paper5/XiaoMingBot/README.md

 Xiao Ming is an advanced LLM-powered bot designed to help you master Chinese in a fun, interactive, and educational way.
 Whether you're a beginner or an advanced learner, Xiao Ming is here to guide you through the nuances of the language, with a special focus on school-related vocabulary, sentence structures, and ETK (Expected to Know) words!
 Key Features of Xiao Ming:

 Real-Time Conversation Practice:

      Chat with Xiao Ming in real-time to improve your speaking and listening skills.

      Receive instant feedback on your pronunciation, grammar, and fluency.

 ETK Vocabulary and Sentence Structures:

-        Xiao Ming incorporates Essential Terminology and Knowledge (ETK) into your conversations, helping you master the words and phrases commonly used in school settings.
+     Xiao Ming incorporates Expected to Know (ETK) words and phrases into your conversations, helping you master the words and phrases commonly used.

-        Learn how to construct sentences that are essential for exams, presentations, and everyday classroom interactions.
+     Learn how to construct sentences that are essential for exams, presentations, and everyday interactions.

 Personalized Feedback:

      Xiao Ming analyzes your responses and provides tailored suggestions to improve your Chinese.

      Whether it’s correcting tones, suggesting better word choices, or explaining grammar rules, Xiao Ming ensures you learn effectively.

 Interactive Learning:

      Engage in role-playing scenarios like ordering food, asking for directions, or participating in a classroom discussion.

      Xiao Ming adapts to your skill level, making each conversation challenging yet achievable.

 Cultural Insights:

      Beyond language, Xiao Ming shares cultural tips and context to help you understand the "why" behind certain phrases and expressions.

 Progress Tracking:

      Track your improvement over time with Xiao Ming’s built-in progress reports.

      Set goals and celebrate milestones as you become more confident in your Chinese skills.

 Why Choose Xiao Ming?